 This compilation features books of the Central European University Press, published since its establishment in 1993, that have some relevance to health and medicine in a historical dimension.
 After the latest release, titles in the backlist are arranged by content: contemporary topics are on top, older themes below.
 For more substantial information about the content and availability, please click on the covers of the book, or on the links inserted into the citations.

 “The education of children in state care represented continuity rather than discontinuity with earlier models of reform and reformatory education.
-The rise into power of the communist party actually meant that it might be possible to realize these pedagogical ideals.”– from Protected Children, Regulated Mothers
+The rise into power of the communist party actually meant that it might be possible to realize these pedagogical ideals.”–Protected Children, Regulated Mothers.

 “Representatives of the child protection system regarded the proper shaping of Romani mothers’ parenting habits as a significant step towards the disappearance of work-shyness among Roma and thus their successful assimilation into Hungarian society.”